johnnovak/dotfiles/README.md

 ## Installing NeoVim

+On macOS, MacPorts usually has the latest NeoVim version.

-It's best to download the latest binaries directly from the [NeoVim releases page](https://github.com/neovim/neovim/releases) on GitHub, then install it into `~/bin/`.
+On Linux, download the latest binaries directly from the [NeoVim releases page](https://github.com/neovim/neovim/releases) on GitHub, then install it into `~/bin/`.